M.Sc. Els Keunen

 Since 2021

-PhD Candidate, International Urbanism, University of Stuttgart
+PhD Candidate, International Urbanism, University of Stuttgart, Germany

 Supervisor: Prof. Dr. Astrid Ley